Geologic Analysis of Impact Structures, Exploring Our Natural Resources

 This is science writing at its very best.
 The book is packed with facts and analysis for experts while remaining accessible to lay readers.
 Our planet’s growing need to identify alternative sources of sustainable energy should position this book near the top of everyone’s reading list.

-Oddly, the importance of astroblemes for resource eploration seems to have been largely missed by the mainstream orthodoxy.
+Oddly, the importance of astroblemes for resource exploration seems to have been largely missed by the mainstream orthodoxy.
 However, the fact and analysis presentation in this new book should trigger a reexamination of the orthodoxy.
 To its credit, the book is well organized and never gets lost in its voluminous presentation of facts and analysis.
 It also contains a helpful collection photographs and diagrams to illustrate technical points for the lay reader.

 This book is well-written and is also highly entertaining.
 The author has been “in the field” for over forty years and has many interesting tales to tell.
 Where else could you turn for a vivid explanation of what happens below the surface during an underground nuclear test?
 To learn what finds at “Baby Head Hill Cemetery” in Texas?
-Or to learn about Reidite, a rare mineral the world’s known supply of which would fit under your finger nail?
+Or to learn about reidite, a rare mineral the world’s known supply of which would fit under your finger nail?

 This book will leave you feeling more hopeful.
 While we might well wonder whether current efforts to harvest renewable energy sources will be sufficient, it is encouraging to find that someone is seeking energy solutions outside the box.
 Buthman is optimistic and enthusiastic about the resource potential of astrobleme exploration.
 This is a feel-good geology book and well worth a read.